SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 \section{SurgLaVi Dataset and Processing Pipeline}

 As illustrated in Figure~\ref{fig: pipeline}, we introduce a novel, fully automated and scalable four-stage pipeline for generating hierarchical video-language datasets from surgical videos.
-This process leverages different foundation models to perform key operations, including transcription, temporal segmentation, and filtering; thereby generating hierarchical annotations that describe surgical workflows under a language supervision paradigm.
-The following subsections describe each stage of our pipeline:
+This process leverages different foundation models to perform key operations, including transcription, temporal segmentation, and filtering; thereby enabling generation of hierarchical annotations that describe surgical workflows under a language supervision paradigm.
+The following subsections describe each stage of our proposed pipeline: